 Many insurance carriers do not cover compression leg wear for anything other than Chronic Venous Stasis Ulcerations.
 Edema and varicose veins are not conditions that require compression yet may benefit from it.

 Prices for compression hosiery can be quite expensive compared to socks from a variety store, ranging from $20.00 to over $300.00 for a custom garment.
 Retail stores may have similar or even the same products on their shelves, with a varying degree of prices.
 Online buyers do take a risk of receiving the wrong size, wrong color, wrong compression or even a used or defective product.
-Your local specialists at Beaverton Pharmacy guarrantee an accurate fit and in some cases can replace product for you if damage has occurred while donning or doffing the socks, as manufacturer policies allow.
+Your local specialists at Beaverton Pharmacy guarantee an accurate fit and in some cases can replace product for you if damage has occurred while donning or doffing the socks, as manufacturer policies allow.

-There are many choices on the market for brand, color, fabrics, designs, custom fit and style options including knee high, thigh high, leotard or chaps.
+There are many choices on the market for brand, color, fabrics, designs, custom fit and style options including knee high, thigh high, waist high or chaps.
 If you have concerns as to whether you could benefit from simply wearing compression leg wear daily, contact your doctor and they can help guide you to better vascular health and more energy.